Drugs, alcohol & mental health

 When you stop taking the drug, you may feel depressed and you might find it hard to sleep.

-One example of a tranquiliser is ‘benzodiazepines’, or benzos.
+Benzodiazepines are a type of tranquilisers.
+They are used to treat anxiety.
+They are also used as a muscle relaxant.
 Sometimes a doctor will tell you to take benzodiazepines to help you with anxiety.
-People also buy them illegally because of their relaxing effects.
+But people also buy them illegally because of their relaxing effects.
 They can be addictive, and so doctors only give them for a short time.

 In the short-term, these drugs can make you feel calmer.
-Depending on the type you take, they could make you feel confused or moody.
+Depending on the type you take, they could make you feel confused or overly sleepy.

-In the long-term, some people become addicted, which can have a big effect on their day-to-day life.
+In the long-term, some people become addicted.
+This can have a big effect on their day-to-day life.

 In the short-term, cocaine can make you feel awake, talkative and confident.
-After this wears off, you can feel tired and depressed.
-If you take a high dose there is a risk to your life.
+After this wears off, you can feel tired and depressed after taking it.

 In the long-term, cocaine use can affect how you feel.
 It can affect your relationships with friends and family.
 Cocaine is also addictive and over time you are more likely to have ongoing problems with depression, paranoia or anxiety.

-In the short-term, ecstasy may make you feel energetic, chatty and confident.
+In the short-term, ecstasy may make you feel energetic, very happy, chatty and confident.
 It can also sometimes make you feel anxious, confused or trigger drug-induced psychosis.

-In the short-term, heroin can make you feel relaxed and calm.
+In the short-term, heroin can make you feel relaxed and happy.
 It takes away pain and can make you feel sleepy.
-But there is a higher risk that you could overdose with heroin than some other drugs.
+But there is a higher risk that you could take too much or overdose with heroin than some other drugs.

 Heroin can be taken in lots of different ways, including by injection.
 However, there is a high risk of getting an infection if you inject heroin, particularly if you share needles with someone else.

-Heroin is very addictive and can have serious long-term effects.
-When you stop taking it you may feel depressed and find it hard to sleep.
+Heroin is very addictive.
+It can have serious long-term effects.
 You may feel that heroin becomes more important than other things in your life.
 This might make it harder to keep a job and affect your relationships.

 In the short-term, LSD may make you experience things that aren't real.
-Sometimes the experience will be enjoyable, and sometimes it will be frightening (a 'bad trip').
+Sometimes the experience will be enjoyable, and sometimes it will be frightening.
+This is known as a bad trip.

 How can I get help?